-The electorate of Shropshire have a justifiable expectation that their elected representatives are seen to promote and maintain the highest values of public office by observing standards in their business and private life that are, by any measure, beyond reproach.
+The electorate of Shropshire have a justifiable expectation that their elected representatives are seen to promote and maintain the highest values of public office by observing standards that are, by any measure, beyond reproach.

 Keith Barrow is a partner in Peakfast, a company that owns land immediately adjacent to development land in Morda, just outside Oswestry.
 That information, whilst always in the public domain (because Peakfast was a registered company) was never going to be generally known unless someone either had reason to know or had made the effort to go looking for the information on the website of Companies House.

 As a direct result of my publishing letters and articles commenting on ip&e, I was contacted by Mr Len Evans of Oswestry who gave me the information that established a direct connection between Keith Barrow and accountants DRE of Oswestry: Keith Barrow was a partner in Peakfast with Tony Mathews, a principal partner in DRE, a pecuniary interest Keith Barrow failed to declare at crucial times during the process that led to DRE being appointed as independent auditors of ip&e, a failure that breached Shropshire Council’s Code of Conduct.
 Significantly, that breach was only discovered when documents relating to the establishment of ip&e were made available to the solicitor investigating my complaint, until then the documents had always been held to be “commercially confidential”.